jconnell11/tof_cam/README.md

 ![depth slices](seq_compare.bmp)

 This scene is from 180mm above a table (yes, it images that close) of a 20mm block and a 60mm bottle.
 The pixel values are inverted so closer things appear brighter.
 There are 3 horizontal depth slices taken through the image: one across the bottle (green), one across the block (red), and one of the table (cyan).
 The goal is to be able to separate the objects from the surface they are resting on.
 As can be seen on the left, the original image does not have very distinct depth boundaries (and the values wiggle over time).
-However, after processing, the image on the left has a much smoother (and stable) ground plane which makes detection much easier.
+However, after processing, the image on the right has a much smoother (and stable) ground plane which makes detection much easier.

 ### Using the Library